goblindegook/vagrant-wordpress/README.md

 * _Vagrantfile_: Contains settings for Vagrant to download and set up the virtual machine.
 * _shell/provision.sh_: This shell script will be run whenever a virtual machine is provisioned, either on creation or by explicitly running `vagrant provision`.
 * _puppet/manifests/default.pp_: Main Puppet configuration manifest.
-* _puppet/templates/*_: Contains templates for several configurations files used by the virtual machine.
+* _puppet/templates/*_: Contains templates for several configuration files used by the virtual machine.
 * _puppet/hiera.yaml_: Sets options for Puppet's hierarchical datastore used to maintain a catalogue of installed and configured componentes.

-If you alter any of these files, you will need to reprovision the development environment so your changes are applied.
-You don't need to recreate the virtual machine from scratch, simply run the following command:
+If you alter any of these files, you will have to reprovision the development environment so your changes are applied.
+You don't need to recreate the virtual machine from zero, simply run the following command:

 ```
 $ vagrant provision